-Surprisingly, blackberry lily (also known as leopard lily due to its spotted flowers) is not a lily at all.
-After research into its DNA sequencing, this plant was reclassified from Belamcanda chinensis to Iris domestica—despite the fact that its flowers look nothing like those of an iris.
-Instead, this plant features swordlike foliage combined with fiery-color flowers that resemble lilies.
+Surprisingly, blackberry lily (also known as leopard lily because of its spotted flowers) is not a lily at all.
+After research into its DNA sequencing, this plant was reclassified from Belamcanda chinensis to Iris domestica, despite the fact that its flowers look nothing like those of an iris.
+Instead, this plant features swordlike foliage combined with fiery-color flowers that resemble small lilies.

-Blackberry lily showcases slender bloom stocks loaded with small but showy six-petal blossoms in shades of orange speckled with small red dots.
-Each individual flower lasts for only a day, but new flowers follow.
+Blackberry lily showcases slender bloom stalks loaded with small but showy six-petal blossoms in shades of orange, speckled with red dots.
+Each flower lasts for only a day, but new flowers follow.
 By late summer, the pear-shape seed pods crack open and pull back to reveal clusters of shiny black seeds that look like blackberries (hence the common name).

 Blackberry Lily Care Must-Knows

 Overall, blackberry lilies are low-maintenance plants with few pest or disease problems.
-Do watch out for the iris borer—a caterpillar that can eat enough rhizomes to wipe out a colony of plants.
+Do watch out for the iris borer, a caterpillar that can eat enough rhizomes and wipe out a colony of plants.
 If you see a plant that appears to be declining, check for small entrance holes near its base.
 Dig up and destroy any plants exhibiting this trait.

 The blackberry lily is a relatively short-lived perennial, so leave a few seeds on each year to encourage self-seeding.
 You can also divide blackberry lily clumps every few years to encourage vigorous new growth.